CCC Core Training

 Work Ethic Development: Corpsmembers receive monthly performance evaluations from their supervisors.
 These evaluations provide consistent feedback on a range of work skills, including dependability (e.g. attendance, punctuality, and honesty), work site relations (e.g. cooperation and adaptability), and program performance (e.g. work safety and quality and quantity of work).

-Community Service and Volunteerism: Corpsmembers are required to contribute 48 hours of volunteerism during their first year in the CCC (which may include the 8-hour CAP project referenced above).
-Volunteer time takes place in the local communities, typically in the evenings or on weekends.
-Volunteerism is a vital part of the corpsmember experience, and helps Corpsmembers understand the value and importance of serving their communities as active citizens.
+Community Service and Volunteerism: To earn the CCC Brad Duncan Scholarship, Corpsmembers must perform at least 48 hours of volunteer service during their first year in the CCC (which may include the 8-hour CAP project referenced above).
+Volunteer time takes place in local communities, typically in the evenings or on weekends.
+Volunteerism is a vital part of the Corpsmember experience and helps Corpsmembers understand the value and importance of serving their communities as active citizens.